wvlet/airframe/docs/airframe-rx.md

 airframe-rx is a lightweight [ReactiveX](http://reactivex.io/) implementation for Scala and Scala.js, which can be used for:
 - Streaming support of [Airframe gRPC](airframe-grpc.md)
 - [Interactive rendering of DOM objects](https://github.com/wvlet/airframe/blob/master/airframe-http-rx/.js/src/main/scala/wvlet/airframe/http/rx/html/DOMRenderer.scala) (airframe-http-rx)
+- etc.

 ## Why Reactive Programming?

 Reactive programming is a model of event-based processing.
-For example, if you want to keep monitoring an event and write a chain of actions after observing some changes of the event, reactive programming is the right choice for you.
+If you want to keep monitoring an event and write a chain of actions after observing some changes of the event, reactive programming is the right choice for you.

 ### Frontend Programming